Giving to the Graduate School

 "As part of my graduate program at Virginia Tech I had the opportunity to participate in the Global Perspectives Program.
 Being immersed in different educational cultures as part of the Global Perspectives experience provided me with useful tools, from various educational systems, that can be effectively incorporated into my pedagogical training."

-A major part of my experiences here at Virginia Tech have revolved around my time spent with the Graduate School.
-So far, I have facilitated sessions for the GTA Workshop; discussed career options and academic integrity in courses with Dean DePauw; developed materials as a Diversity Scholar; presented research at the Graduate Research Symposium; represented my peers as a Delegate in the Graduate Student Assembly; and spoken to state legislators as part of Hokie Day.
+A major part of my experiences at Virginia Tech revolved around my time spent with the Graduate School.
+I have facilitated sessions for the GTA Workshop; discussed career options and academic integrity in courses; developed materials as a Community Scholar; presented research at the Graduate Research Symposium; represented my peers as a Delegate in the Graduate and Professional Student Senate; and spoken to state legislators as part of Hokie Day.

 ~ Martina Svyantek, Ph.D.
 '21, Independent Interdisciplinary Ph.D. program